jaycody/flow-fields/README.md

 ###Flow Fields
-steering forces from the grid
+steering forces from the vector grid

 ________________